firedev/firedev.github.io/_posts/2015-06-06-hello-jekyll.md

 Why not Wordpress?
 I never really liked it, between these options and plugins there seem to be little left to the actual content creation.
-So this weekend I have decided to finally get back to blogging.
+This weekend I have decided to finally get back to blogging.

 Having two kids and being a freelancer I don't have much time to fight technology.
 I don't want to mess with bloated Wordpress themes, plugins and exploits.
 Making my own blog on Ruby on Rails sounds tempting but I better concentrate on other things in life.

-Also forcing markdown on users in projects lately I wanted to write in markdown.
+Forcing markdown on users in projects lately I wanted to write in markdown.
 And the options that came to mind were Jekyll which I wanted to try for a long time and Middleman.
-However Jekyll had less options and less of everything so it sounded like a nice fit for a weekend project.
+Jekyll had less options and less of everything so it sounded like a nice fit for a weekend project.
 And here it is.

 ## Partials in Jekyll